Garmaz23/Airport/README.md

 # Airport-C-
-This project contains multiple modules of Split airport(Resnik) created by Blazor, C# and MySQL
+This project contains multiple modules of Split airport (Resnik) created with Blazor, C# and MySQL